The More, The Better: Restoration of artwork

 The More, the Better underwent a temporary shutdown due to safety concerns following an assessment conducted by the Korea Electrical Safety Corporation in March 2018.
 The assessment revealed fire risks, necessitating a comprehensive restoration project by Kwon In-Chul, the installation's curator.

 During restoration, each cathode ray tube (CRT) monitor on the tower underwent meticulous inspection.
-Among them, 737 damaged CRT monitors were repaired using secondhand monitors and components, ensuring their proper functionality.
+Among them, 737 damaged CRT monitors were repaired using secondhand monitors and components, ensuring proper functionality.
 An additional 266 monitors were deemed beyond repair.
-They were replaced with LCD screens, carefully designed to maintain the outward appearance of CRT monitors.
-These LCD screens, mainly 6- and 10-inch in size, now occupy the tower's upper section.
-Furthermore, the cooling systems of the monitors were addressed to enhance their performance and longevity.
+They were replaced with LCD screens, designed to maintain the outward appearance of CRT monitors.
+These LCD screens, 6- and 10-inch in size, occupy the tower's upper section.
+The cooling systems of the monitors were refreshed to enhance their performance and longevity.
 A six-month test run took place from January to July of that year to ensure the successful restoration.

-In addition to addressing the safety concerns, the restoration project encompassed the restoration of all eight videos from the original installation.
-The National Museum of Modern and Contemporary Art, Korea (MMCA) retrieved and restored these videos from their archive, presenting them as part of the special exhibition titled "Merry Mix: The More, the Better.
+The restoration project also saw the restoration of all eight videos from the original installation.
+The MMCA retrieved and restored these videos from their archive, presenting them as part of the special exhibition titled "Merry Mix: The More, the Better.
+This exhibition showcased Paik's artistic vision, which he described as a "merry mix of the old enfants terribles and the new."
 As part of the comprehensive restoration plan announced in September 2019, the 18.5-meter-tall tower underwent the final stage, including a six-month test run in January and concluding on July 8.

-This exhibition not only showcased the restored installation but also featured interviews and archival materials that provided invaluable insights into the rich history of this artwork.
+This exhibition showcased the restored installation and also featured interviews and archival materials that provided invaluable insights into the rich history of this artwork.
 Initially created in 1988, the tower has experienced technical problems and has required frequent repairs since 2003.
 The three-year restoration plan aimed to preserve the work's prototype, ensuring its long-term stability and accessibility for future audiences.

 Legacy and influence

-The More, the Better by Nam June Paik pushed the boundaries of traditional art forms and introduced new possibilities for artistic expression.
+The More, the Better pushed the boundaries of traditional art forms and introduced new possibilities for artistic expression.
 Paik's innovative use of television and interactive technology paved the way for future generations of artists working with video and new media.

-The installation also marked a significant moment for South Korea, as it showcased the country's cultural and artistic renaissance during the Seoul Olympics.The More, the Better became what some critics say "An iconic symbol" of the event and remains an important part of the nation's artistic heritage.
+The installation also played a role for South Korea, as it showcased the country's cultural and artistic renaissance during the Seoul Olympics.The More, the Better became what some critics call "an iconic symbol" of the event and remains an important part of the nation's artistic heritage.